Egypt In Depth: Across the Ages, from Alexandria to Abu Simbel 2024

 Day 6: Friday 15 November, Alexandria – Cairo

-This morning we visit the theatre in the area known as Kom el Dikka.
+Nearby is the theatre known as Kom el Dikka.
 The ‘theatre’ is actually an odeon, dating to the 4th century AD with a seating capacity of 600.
 This site is also where we find the ‘Villa of the Birds’, a rich Alexandrian townhouse with the remains of a mosaic floor featuring birds, occupied from the beginning of the 2nd to the end of the 4th century AD.

 After lunch at a local restaurant we set out for our drive back to Cairo.
 (Overnight Cairo) BL